Commander-Cat101/BloonsTD6-Mods/SnoreMonkey/README.md

-The Boomerang Monkey fell asleep again, luck he's a heavy sleeper
+The Boomerang Monkey fell asleep again, lucky he's a heavy sleeper

 - The Snore Monkey